singh-man/books/crackingTheCoding/19_hints.md

 - \#325.
 11.2    Think about issues both within the program and outside of the program (the rest of the system).
 - \#326.
 9.4     Estimate how much space is needed for this.
 - \#327.
 8.14    Look at your recursion.
 Do you have repeated calls anywhere?
 Can you memoize it?
 - \#328.
-5.7     The value 1010 in binary is 10 in decimal or OxA in hex.
+5.7     The value 1010 in binary is 10 in decimal or 0xA in hex.
 What will a sequence of 101010... be in hex?
 That is, how do you represent an alternating sequence of 1s and 0s with  1s in the odd places?
 How do you do this for the reverse (1s in the even spots)?
 - \#329.
 11.3    Consider both extreme cases and more general cases.
 - \#330.
 10.9    If we compare x to the center element in the matrix, we can eliminate roughly one quarter of the elements in the matrix.
 - \#331.
 8.2     For the robot to reach the last cell, it must find a path to the second-to-last cells.
 For it to find a path to the second-to-last cells, it must find a path to the third-to-last cells.
 - \#332.
 10.1    Try moving  from the end of the array to the beginning.
 - \#333.
 6.8     If we drop Egg 1 at fixed intervals (e.g., every 10 floors), then the worst case is the worst case for Egg 1 + the worst case for Egg 2.
 The problem with our earlier solutions  is that as Egg 1 does more work, Egg 2 doesn't do any less work.
 Ideally, we'd like to balance this a bit.
 As Egg 1 does more work (has survived more drops), Egg 2 should have less work to do.
 What might this mean?
 - \#334.
 9.3     Think about how infinite loops might occur.
 - \#335.
-8.7     Approach  2: To generate all permutations of abed,  pick each character (a, b, c, or d) as a starting character.
+8.7     Approach  2: To generate all permutations of abcd,  pick each character (a, b, c, or d) as a starting character.
 Permute the remaining characters and prepend the starting character.
 How do you permute the remaining characters?
 With a recursive process that follows the same logic.
 - \#336.
 5.6     How would you figure out how many bits are different between two numbers?
 - \#337.
 10.4    Binary search requires comparing an element to the midpoint.
 Getting the midpoint requires knowing the length.
 We don't know the length.
 Can we find it?
 - \#338.
 8.4     Subsets that contain c will be subsets {a,   b,   c} but not {a,   b}.
 Can you build these subsets from the subsets of {a,   b}?